patware/febedb/src/step3b.dockercompose/README.md

 error DT1001: failed to solve: rpc error: code = Unknown desc = failed to compute cache key: "/febedb.db.build/febedb.db.build.csproj" not found: not found
 ```

->[!TIP]
-> When refactoring code like what we're doing, do pause for a few months in the middle of it, finish the step first.
+> **_TIP:_** When refactoring code like what we're doing, do pause for a few months in the middle of it, finish the step first.

 Now, to fix the error, need to check why it's failing.
 The /febedb.db.build/febedb.db.build.csproj is the workaround to allow "dotnet" to compile the bebedb.db database project, but it's not in the solution.
 But it's referenced in the DockerFiles...